 Remork (Cambodian Tuk-Tuk)

-Travelling by bicycle is a budget-friendly way of getting around in Siem Reap as daily rentals cost as little as US$1 per day.
+Travelling by bicycle in Siem Reap is a budget-friendly way of getting around in the city as daily rentals cost as little as US$1 per day.
 Numerous hotels and guesthouses offer free usage of bicycles, while bicycle rental shops are very common along Old Market and Wat Bo Road.
 Inclusive of helmet and safety lock, a standard bike is priced between US$1 and US$3 per day, while mountain bikes cost up to US$10.

 Alternatively, you can rent a bicycle from The White Bicycles, a non-profit organisation that supplies 50 bikes to several hotels and guesthouses in Siem Reap.
 Priced at US$2 per day, all proceeds go back to funding clean water projects and scholarships for local kids.

 Moto (Motorcycle Taxi)